 The hospitality industry is constantly evolving.
 A recent report by Adobe Digital Insights showed that 61% of leisure arrangements are made online.
 These statistics go on to show that in order for your hotel business to thrive, you need to put emphasis on digital marketing.
-To keep up with the competition and stay on top of the game, you need to make sure you invest in these five areas in order to keep your business successful:
+To keep up with the competition and stay on top of the game, you need to make sure you invest in these six areas in order to keep your business successful:

 1. Digital Marketing

 6. Voice Search and Face Recognition

 “About 61% of mobile owners use their phone to book a stay”

 The use of digital marketing in the hospitality industry is growing at a very fast rate.
 Marriott Hotels, for example, allows their customers to avoid check-in and go to their door directly, by letting them use their phone as a key.